 Interest rate risk is adverse financial results arising from changes in the value of financial instruments in response to a change in interest rates.
-The New Brunswick RSP has policies in place to measure and manage this risk.
+The Ontario RSP has policies in place to measure and manage this risk.
 These policies consider the unique characteristics of the underlying liabilities, including but not limited to expected payouts and liquidity requirements.
 Risk measurement considers potential changes under a variety of interest rate scenarios.

-The estimated impact on the statement of operations of an immediate parallel decrease of 0.25% in interest rates as at October 31, 2019 (2018: 0.25%), across the yield curve in all markets, would be a decrease in excess (deficiency) of revenue over expenses and equity of \$0 (2018: \$0).
-Conversely, an immediate parallel increase of 0.25% in interest rates would result in an estimated increase in excess (deficiency) of revenue over expenses of \$0 (2018: \$0).
+The estimated impact on the statement of operations of an immediate parallel decrease of 0.25% in interest rates as at October 31, 2019 (2018: 0.25%), across the yield curve in all markets would be a decrease in excess (deficiency) of revenue over expenses of 0.25% in interest rates would result in an estimated increase in excess (deficiency) of revenue over expenses of 0.25% (2018: 0.25%).